AwesomePenguin/game_news/README.md

-A small program that checks tgbus.com (Chinese) on regular intervals (1 hour) for video game news
+A small program that checks tgbus.com (Chinese) for video game news Can run with Scheduler to customize interval